 Like History?
 The Empire Museum Complex in Empire, features multiple buildings including a Sail & Rail display, a barn with horse-drawn equipment, a fire house, a blacksmith shop, an old saloon and more.
 Contact them for current hours to visit, learn and explore.

-Get a taste of the local region, shop a variety of vendors at the Glen Arbor Farmer’s Market, Tuesdays from 9am-1pm, June – early Sept. > See the Event Calendar
+Get a taste of the local region, shop a variety of vendors at the Glen Arbor Farmer’s Market, Tuesdays at 9am-1pm, from June – early September > See the Event Calendar

 Great for Kids and Families:

 Take a Kayak Trip ~ Fun for kids of all ages, the Crystal river is shallow and beautiful.
 You can select a Kayak Trip based on time, so you can choose the appropriate amount of time on the water for your group.
 Listing of businesses offering Recreation.

 Charter Fishing ~ Get out on the big water and enjoy the sun, waves and bring in a big catch!
 Sure to make memories.
 See list of Charters & other Boating opportunities: Beaches & Boating